jm0nsta96/jm0nsta96.github.io/_posts/2016-12-3-postgresCommands.md

 title: PostgreSQL Commands
 ---

-PostgreSQL is a powerful, open source object-relational database system.
+PostgreSQL is a powerful, open source object-relational database system with many great commands to go along with it.

 ### PostgreSQL
 There are a few common commands in postgres that are really good to know in order to use and manipulate databases.
 These commands can help you a lot in the long run when it comes to trying to understand database systems.